Skip to main content

 But learning, understanding, and rising above it.

 When we begin to focus on healing, we free ourselves from shame.
 We give ourselves permission to grow.
-We stop defining ourselves by the worst things we’ve done — and instead by how we learn and move forward.
+We stop defining ourselves by the worst things we have done and begin defining ourselves by how we learn and move forward.

-In the end, I believe we are judged — if we are judged at all — based on the why, not just the what.
-It’s about the heart behind the action, not simply the action alone.
+In the end, I believe we are judged, if we are judged at all, by the why rather than just the what.
+It is about the heart behind the action, not simply the action itself.

 So now, instead of living in fear of some pit, I choose to live in self-awareness, compassion, and healing.